 Where can I get it?

-Pocket Run Pool is a free download from the App Store.
-A one-off £3.99 IAP removes ads, insta-tournament buy-ins, unlocks Break of the Week, and gets you natty new backgrounds.
-An Android version is planned.
+Pocket Run Pool is a free download from the App Store or Google Play.
+A one-off £3.99 iOS/£4.09 Android IAP removes ads and isnta-tournament buy-ins, along with unlocking Break of the Week and natty new backgrounds.